edyatl/clickhouse-event-processor/README.md

    - Distributes events into different categories: Install, Trial, Activation.
    - Executes GET requests based on the event types.

-**Update 2024-04-09:**
+## Changelog

+- **2024-04-09:**
   - Implemented bypass of cancelled trials processing to ensure accurate event tracking.
   - Added functionality to set the secret path of the base URL in the configuration settings for enhanced security.
   - Introduced the `FINAL` instruction into SQL queries within the `FROM` section to retrieve ClickHouse rows without duplicates, optimizing data retrieval.

-- These updates enhance the reliability, security, and performance of the clickhouse_event_checker tool.
+- **2024-02-22:**
+  - Added GET requests for *trial_renewal_cancelled* event.

+- **2024-02-14:**
-**Update 2024-02-14:** when the *af_start_trial* event arrives, we wait 1 hour from *event_time* and if a new *trial_renewal_cancelled* event arrives for the same id (af_sub1), then we do nothing, and if it doesn’t arrive, then we send a get request as usual.
+  - Modified handling of *af_start_trial* event: now waits 1 hour from *event_time* and checks if a new *trial_renewal_cancelled* event arrives for the same id (af_sub1).
+If it arrives, no action is taken; otherwise, a GET request is sent as usual.

-**Update 2024-02-22:** Added GET requests for *trial_renewal_cancelled* event.

 ## Files description